Digital Learning & BYOD

 Our Digital Learning Environment

 Our Core Suite of applications.
 Accessible both on the web and as a desktop application.
-Students can download and install Microsoft Office for free at portal.office.com using their school email address.
+Students can download and install Microsoft Office for free at portal.office.com using their school email address and school password.
 Versions of Office, Teams and OneNote are available for all platforms.